BrainQ raises $40M to transform stroke patient rehabilitation with its home therapy device – TechCrunch

 He noted that during the pandemic, many of those recovering from a stroke who would normally visit the hospital for regular care were (and some remain) unable to do so.
 A home-based therapy with low risk and potentially great outcomes would be of enormous benefit for thousands and thousands of people currently recovering from a stroke.
 And importantly, he notes, it doesn’t shift resources away from existing treatment plans, just improves their outcomes. (“We don’t move anybody’s cheese.”)

-Here is where you would normally read something along the lines of “but it maybe five years before the FDA approves it for insurance and use.”
+Here is where you would normally read something along the lines of “but it may be five years before the FDA approves it for insurance and use.”
 But BrainQ recently received Breakthrough Device certification, an expedited approval process that, since just the beginning of this year, also confers qualification for coverage under Medicare.
 This means that conceivably, BrainQ could be shipping devices very soon — though still a year or two out.

 “The reason why we raised all this money is we are on the verge of a unique study with 12 sites,” Drechsler said.
 While he could not yet name the hospitals or research organizations they partnered with, he said they were basically the cream of the stroke rehabilitation crop and “really we couldn’t aspire for better than getting all these top sites in the same study.
 There’s this excitement that maybe something new is coming — in stroke recovery there has been almost no progress in the last two or three decades, and physical therapy has been the standard for two hundred years.”

-Without making any promises, he suggested that this line of inquiry could move medicine towards not just mitigating but reversing some disabilities, a feat the value of which can hardly be enumerated.
+Without making any promises, he suggested that this line of inquiry could move medicine toward not just mitigating but reversing some disabilities, a feat the value of which can hardly be enumerated.

 “I was looking over my pitch decks from 2016,” Drechsler mused.
 “Early on as a CEO, you have big dreams.
 We heard a lot of skepticism early on in the process, but I was proud to see that many of those dreams have materialized.”